ConstantineNam/tetris/README.md

 # tetris
 A pure JavaScript scalable and responsive tetris knockoff.

+Works well with both keyboard and on-screen control (touch or mouse click).
 Saves top score in local storage, making it available after restarting session.

 Some optional animation and styling made it bulkier rather than if using separate CSS sheet, but the idea was to deliver it in a single file.

 Sprites are customisable, just make sure max width remains